Founder and Chair

 After his rabbinical studies in the USA, France and Israel Moshe was ordained Rabbi in Australia in 1995.
 He taught and successfully ran several non-profit organisations in the education, cultural, humanitarian, social and religious sectors.
 Currently, he is facilitating UniOne way of life through networking of relevant foundations and individuals.

-Fellow: Co-editor of the L4WB Magazine
+Senior Fellow: Co-editor of the L4WB Magazine